Indexing Co vs Goldsky

 When to Use What

-Use Goldsky if you have existing subgraphs and want managed hosting with sub-second latency, or if Mirror's SQL transforms and streaming model fit your workflow.
+You have existing subgraphs and want managed hosting with sub-second latency, or Mirror's SQL transforms and streaming model fit your workflow.